archerash/nrun-init/README.md

 ```

 If PID 1 is `re` you are successfuly running `re` init system on your machine.
 To reboot use `rectl reboot` and to shutdown run `rectl poweroff`.
 If you didnt install these utils for some weird reason you can use `kill -s SIGINT 1` to reboot and `kill -s SIGTERM 1` to shutdown.

-## How does Re work?

-Re is very similar to `runit`.
-It works by executing `/etc/re/1`, then `/etc/re/2` at boot and `/etc/re/3` at shutdown.
-In default Re configuration `/etc/re/1` executes all services in `/etc/re/core-services` directory, then `/etc/re/2` executes `/var/sv/` services.
-All "stages scripts" (`/etc/re/{1,2,3}`) are just shell scripts but can be replaced with binaries.
-You can edit these to edit how init behaves without need to recompile.
-For minimal system configuration you can copy stages from `stages/` directory in this repository.
-Paste these files into your `/etc/re/`.
-Also, you can copy services from `core-services/` and copy these to `/etc/re/core-services`.
-If you want to, you can compile "mountall" from this directory - `src/init/mount` and replace `mount -a` in `/etc/re/core-services/02-filesystems` with `mountall`.

 ## How to use Rectl?